j-herman/rs750/README.md

 The model has been scaled by a factor of 3.2 to have a simulated LOA of approx. 2.4m.

+This repository is a fork of Rhys Mainwaring's original Racing Sparrow 750 simulation, found [here](https://github.com/srmainwaring/rs750).
+It is being modified to support the Green Energy Ship project, adding Gazebo plugins to simulate a hydrokinetic turbine and additional control logic to support mission-level simulation.

 ## Dependencies

 You will need a working installation of